Cyb3rFake/PyVulscan/README.md

 # PyVulscan
-Python vulnerability scanner based on nmap
+Python vulnerability scanner based on nmap and sqlmap